conda/conda/docs/source/user-guide/tasks/create-custom-channels.rst

 easiest way to use and manage custom channels is to use a private or public repository on `Anaconda.org <https://anaconda.org/>`_.
-If you designate your Anaconda.org repository as private, then only you and those you grant access can access your private repository.
+If you designate your Anaconda.org repository as private, then only you and those you grant access to can access your private repository.

 If you do not wish to upload your packages to the Internet, you